 Fit4 is obviously taller and has lower sides because it’s designed to be used as a booster, unlike the Chicco NextFit which is just a convertible seat.
 Other than that, the seats are pretty similar.
 They are both about the same width and they both install easily in most vehicles.

-- Designed to fit a wide range of children well – including preemies and small newborns
+- Fits a wide range of children very well – from small newborns to big kids in booster mode

-- 2-position chest clip provides optimal harness strap positioning on small babies and big kids alike
+- 2-position chest clip provides optimal harness positioning on small babies and big kids alike

 - Great seat for extended rear-facing (for kids under 40 lbs.)